ElementsProject/lightning/doc/contribute-to-core-lightning/coding-style-guidelines/writing-json-schemas.md

 We extend the basic types; see [fixtures.py](https://github.com/ElementsProject/lightning/tree/master/contrib/pyln-testing/pyln/testing/fixtures.py).

 In addition, before committing a new schema or a new version of it, make sure that it is well formatted.
-If you don't want do it by hand, use `make fmt-schema` that uses jq under the hood.
+If you don't want to do it by hand, use `make fmt-schema` that uses jq under the hood.

 ### Using Conditional Fields

 Sometimes one field is only sometimes present; if you can, you should make the schema know when it should (and should not!) be there.

-There are two kinds of conditional fields expressable: fields which are only present if another field is present, or fields only present if another field has certain values.
+There are two kinds of conditional fields expressible: fields which are only present if another field is present, or fields only present if another field has certain values.

 To add conditional fields: